Join Our Team

 General Information & Qualifications

 IP Brand Ambassadors serve as social media content creators and will work with IP’s full-time social media manager to create Instagram Reels and YouTube Shorts while abroad.
-This unpaid, part-time position allows students to gain experience in social media marketing and video creation.
+This part-time, paid position allows students to gain experience in social media marketing and video creation.
+Brand Ambassadors may work 5-10 hours per week, creating short-form marketing videos, taking photos, and recording footage of their study abroad experience.

 Responsibilities: